yogesh-studypad/cocos-docs/tutorial/framework/html5/parkour-game-with-javascript-v3.0/chapter4/en.md

 In video gaming, the HUD (head-up display) is the method by which information is visually relayed to the player as part of a game's user interface.
 It takes its name from the head-up displays used in modern aircraft.

-The HUD is frequently used to simultaneously display several pieces of information including the main character's health, items, and an indication of game progression (such as score or level).
-You can refer [this link](http://en.wikipedia.org/wiki/HUD_(video_gaming)) for more information of HUD.
+The HUD is frequently used to simultaneously display several pieces of information including the main character's health, items and an indication of game's progression (such as score or level).
+You can refer to [this link](http://en.wikipedia.org/wiki/HUD_(video_gaming)) for more information on HUDs.

-To make things simpler, we put these information into a separate layer called StatusLayer.
-Because these items are always displayed on top of other game elements.
-By using a separate layer will make our life easier without caring about the zOrder display issues.
+To make things simpler, we put this information into a separate layer called StatusLayer.
+Because these items are always displayed on top of other game elements, placing them on a separate layer will make our life easier without caring about the Z-order display issues.

-## Coding in Action
+## Coding in action

 ### Preparation

-At first, we should add two images(**PlayBG.png** and **runner.png**) to the **res** directory.
+Start by adding two images(**PlayBG.png** and **runner.png**) to the **res** directory.

 In the previous tutorial, we have added all resources variables in **resource.js**.
-Since we have added another two images, so the **resource.js** should also be changed like this:
+Since two more images have been added, **resource.js** should also be changed to this:

 ```
 var res = {